 Get the Compensation You Deserve

-At Feldman Williams, we have more than 20 years of experience getting justice for workers in Florida and nationally.
+At Feldman Legal Group, we have more than 20 years of experience getting justice for workers in Florida and nationally.
 This includes the pursuit of overtime pay for overtime hours.
 If you feel you have unpaid overtime due you, have had your overtime hours miscalculated or have past-due or unpaid compensation, please contact our Tampa overtime pay lawyers.
 We can also assist you if you feel you have been wrongly terminated or are being misclassified as a contract worker.
 If you are unsure about the pay you deserve for the hours you worked, please use our form to get a free assessment of your pay.

 Get the compensation you deserve, including pay for your “off the clock” time, with a call to Feldman Legal Group at 877-946-8293.
 With offices in Jacksonville, Tampa, and Atlanta, we protect workers across the nation.
 We’ll be glad to discuss your case.